extism/docs/docs/quickstart/host-quickstart.md

 ### Import the library and load a plug-in

-Let's now run a plug-in in Go.
+Let's now load a plug-in in Go.

 :::note Count Vowels Plugin
 `count_vowels.wasm` is an example plugin that counts vowels.
 It was written in Rust, but can